faraslacks/jtechblog/README.md

 jTechBlog
 =========

 Java-based blog engine specialized for technical blogging.
 It uses Spring Framework as a fundament and developed for [CoffeeOnKeyboard tech blog](http://coffeeonkeyboard.info).
+Main goal of project is to bring platform for technical blogging which provides all tech-specific needs such as code highlighting, graphs and charts rendering etc. out of the box.

 # Common features
 * Posting and editing in several ways: web-based editor (browser), sending text files via email, uploading LaTeX files, git commit of changes (experimental feature).
 In development.